 Most of my other girlfriends drank cordial cocktails too, in between the wine coolers, and cheap wine.
 It’s no wonder we gained weight in college with all these sugary drinks.
 I still really love the flavors of the Amaretto Sour but I really don’t need the calories now that I am in my 40s.

 It’s hard enough to keep the weight off without adding to it with liquid calories while I am trying to relax.
 How can I lighten it up a bit and still enjoy the classic cocktail?

 I’m not a big fan of club soda or tonic water so sparkling water just seems like the logical choice when looking to add to my cocktail without adding additional calories.
 The best thing about sparkling water is that it comes in a variety of fun flavors which can add another layer to your beverage.

-The original amaretto sour calorie count is pretty high because of the sugar content of the amaretto is about 200 calories for what is essentially 1/3 of a cup or 2.6 ounces of a drink.
+The original cocktail calorie count is pretty high because of the sugar content of the amaretto is about 200 calories for what is essentially 1/3 of a cup or 2.6 ounces of a drink.
 Unless you are taking serious baby sips, that doesn’t last long in my book.
 That means a lot of calories for not a lot of fun.

 Plus the bubbles are so fun!!